HOW BELIEFS FORM – PART 2

 Thinking X is always believing X

-I've indeed so far only been concerned with organically thinking X – that is, when our thinking X is either a recollection of an apparent fact or a conclusion, each of which are by definition the mental state of believing X. But the conclusion in the previous section that thinking X necessarily involves X's content existing in our mind as an aspect of reality, which is the mental state of believing X, equally applies to deliberately thinking X. And this conclusion isn’t, upon analysis, contrary to our experience of deliberately thinking X.
+I've indeed so far only been concerned with organically thinking X – that is, when our thinking X is either a recollection of an apparent fact or a conclusion, each of which are by definition the mental state of believing X. But the conclusion in the previous section that thinking X necessarily involves the content of X existing in our mind as an aspect of reality, which is the mental state of believing X, equally applies to deliberately thinking X. And this isn’t, upon analysis, contrary to our experience of deliberately thinking X.

 If we're thinking about claim X while apparently deliberately thinking X then we're actually not at that moment thinking X. Although, given the brain's speediness, we can think about X so soon before, and possibly after, deliberately thinking X that our deliberately thinking X can seem to in itself involve thinking about X. Also, we may think about X during our attempt to think X, which can add to the sense that deliberately thinking X involves, in itself, thinking about X, even though that thinking about X actually interrupts our thinking X.

-And the only two logically possible ways that a claim's content can exist in our mind are as the content of this claim about an aspect of reality or as that aspect of reality.
-So deliberately thinking X must involve X's content existing in our mind as an aspect of reality.
+And the only two logically possible ways that the content of a claim can exist in our mind are as the content of a claim or as an aspect of reality.
+So deliberately thinking X must involve the content of X existing in our mind as an aspect of reality.

-And this inclusion of the claim's content into our understanding of reality continues beyond us deliberately thinking X, by being stored in our memory.
+And this belief continues beyond us deliberately thinking X, due to the content of X being stored in our memory as an aspect of reality.
 Again, believing X doesn't necessarily involve currently thinking X.

 So why can it seem obvious that we won't start believing X simply by deliberately thinking X?
 Consider again the example of believing that David isn’t vegetarian and then deliberately thinking 'David is vegetarian'.